anthonysalvato3/anthonysalvato3.github.io/_posts/2025-02-04-is-ozempic-a-miracle-drug.markdown

 #### Other Dangers

-While GLP-1 RAs can be effective for weight loss and metabolic health, they come with potential risks.
+GLP-1 RAs can be effective for weight loss and metabolic health, but they come with potential risks.
 Reported side effects include:

 - **Gastrointestinal discomfort** (nausea, vomiting, diarrhea)
 - **Constipation**